lewoudar/scalpel/docs/faq.md

 By the way, do you here about [anyio](https://anyio.readthedocs.io/en/stable/)? (yes I do a bit of advertising).
 It can help you write beautiful code as with trio for asyncio :)

+## How do I run my spider using gevent in asyncio code?

+**Don't do that!** scalpel instructs gevent to monkeypatch various standard library modules and some like socket are exploited by asyncio.
+This will probably result to weird errors.
+The only solution for you to integrate your spider in asyncio code is to use `trio` and follow the above procedure.